MathieuRita/Lazimpa/README.md

 ## 📈 Paper results

-## 💻 Reproductibility
+## 🌍 Reproductibility

+##### LazImpa

-To reproduce the results obtained in the paper for LazImpa, just run the following command line (you can choose any seed.
-Please note that `n_epochs` may be set to a larger value for certain seeds):
+To reproduce the results obtained in the paper for LazImpa, just run the following command line.
+Please note that the running time is quite long (in the paper we average our results on different seeds, feel free to test different values).

 ```
 python -m egg.zoo.channel.train   --dir_save=dir_save --vocab_size=40 --max_len=30 --impatient=True --reg=True --n_features=1000 --print_message=False --random_seed=1 --probs="powerlaw" --n_epoch=2501 --batch_size=512 --length_cost=0. --sender_cell="lstm" --receiver_cell="lstm" --sender_hidden=250 --receiver_hidden=600 --receiver_embedding=100 --sender_embedding=10 --batches_per_epoch=100 --lr=0.001 --sender_entropy_coeff=2. --sender_num_layers=1 --receiver_num_layers=1 --early_stopping_thr=0.99
 ```

+##### Emergent language baselines

 If you also want to reproduce the baselines shown in the paper, you just have to play with the Hparams `impatient` and `reg` (the other Hparams can be unchainged):